Have a Great Idea? Get Worldwide Exposure!

 - Shoot your demo video and take screenshots of your functioning app.

 - Provide a way for us to access your app.

-Submissions must be directly or indirectly related to family history. (for example: facebook is indirectly the largest repository of family history content today, even though it may not have been originally designed with that in mind.
+Submissions must be directly or indirectly related to family history.
+(For example: Facebook is indirectly the largest repository of family history images and content today).

 Quality of Idea